Sebasxs/dofus-data-decoder/README.md

-# DofusDataFormatter
-It takes data from Dofus packages and converts it into multiple readable JSON files ready to use in projects like Corinna.
+# Dofus-data formatter for Corinna
+Takes Dofus game-files and exports readable .MD and .JSON files:
+- Markdown files are used for AI context injection in Corinna.
+- JSON files are uploaded to a NoSql database and treated as menu components.
+- Right now, the data includes quests, items, monsters, npcs, dungeons, maps, breeds, jobs, hints, guides, recipes and documents.

+The input data must to be included in "src/input" folder in .JSON format.